sravanthi-27/CodeAlpha_Hangman_Game/README.md

 ## License

 This project is licensed under the MIT License - see the [https://github.com/sravanthi-27/CodeAlpha_Hangman_Game/blob/main/LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+## Acknowledgements
+This project was developed as part of an internship at Codsoft.
+Special thanks to the Codsoft team for their support and guidance.

 ## Screenshot of the project: